 The PS4 Pro and PS4 Slim have similar inputs, although they are slightly different.
 Each has a single HDMI out, a single USB port in the back (two in the front), an Ethernet port, and power.
 The only difference between the Pro and the Slim is that the Pro has an Optical Audio out, while the Slim drops it.
 One of the most compelling things about the connectivity of the PS4, however, is that both versions allow users to swap out the internal hard drive with another one of their choice.

 All versions of both the Xbox One and PS4 support 802.11 ac Wi-Fi and Gigabit Ethernet – so no matter which console you decide on, you won’t have to worry about network compatibility.

 PS4 and Xbox One are devoid of remarkable characteristics on the front.
 There's a Blu-ray/DVD combo drive to the left (which can play Ultra HD Blu-rays on the Xbox One S and Xbox One X) and their respective, muted-color logos to the right.
 PS4 has a pair of USB ports tucked between its sandwich-like halves next to where the disc drive is located.

 One thing the Xbox One pulls ahead with is smart home integration.
-2018 saw Microsoft announce support for Amazon's Alexa voice assistant, meaning your Xbox One can communicate with Amazon's line of Echo smart speakers or other Alexa-enabled devices – and might be a practical alternative to using voice commands through the Kinect.
+2018 saw Microsoft announce support for Amazon's Alexa voice assistant, meaning your Xbox One can communicate with Amazon's line of Echo smart speakers or other Alexa-enabled devices – and might be a practical alternative to using voice commands through the now defunct Kinect.